 Clan Donald's Cross

 The shape of Clan Donald's cross is unlike any of these Saints' crosses.
 Clan Donald's cross is a red, Latin style cross, with a Latin style cross on each end, and a pointed shaft.
 The pointed shaft is a characteristic of the warrior's cross from the Crusades.
 Both Còllum cille's cross and St. Moluag's cross do not have the pointed shaft and both included a circle around the head of the cross instead of the cross, crosslet of Clan Donald's cross.
-Standing crosses all over Ireland & Scotland take the form of Còllum cille's and St. Moluag's cross.
-If the cross didn't have the pointed shaft it was considered a missionary cross because it had the same shape in four directions signifying Christ's instructions to "Go ye therefore and teach all nations".
-St. Còllum cille and St. Moluag were both early missionaries who brought Christianity to Scotland.
+Standing crosses all over Ireland & Scotland take the form of Còllum cille's and St. Moluag's cross, the oldest surviving being at Kildalton on Islay (800 AD).
+Standing crosses are considered missionary crosses because they have the same shape in four directions signifying Christ's instructions to "Go ye therefore and teach all nations".
+St. Còllum cille and St. Moluag were both early missionaries who brought Christianity to Scotland so these standing crosses are a fitting tribute to their shaping of Scotland into a Christian nation.

 Clan Donald's cross, crosslet fitchee gules was a warrior's cross rather than a missionary cross.
 It is important to say "Latin style" cross because there were several shapes of Crusader crosses such as St. James' cross with a fleur de lis at each end, St. John's cross flared out at each tip, or the Jerusalem cross which had a bar at each tip.
 St. Moluag's cross had a keystone at all four tips linked by a circle in the missionary style.
 The Crusade knight or warrior used the pointed shaft of the warrior's cross to plant the cross in the earth as he said his prayers before battle.
 The cross was left during the battle and the warrior returned to claim his cross when his prayers were answered.
 If not, the cross remained as a memorial that he had said his prayers before he died.
 A few exemplary knights of the first Crusade were elevated to Sainthood by the Pope.
 Those Sainted Knights' crosses were adopted by different orders of knights who wore the cross of their Saint upon their shield and embroidered upon their surcoat & cloak or cape.

 Because several European nations participated in the first Crusade the Pope assigned various colors of the cross to identify from which nation the knight, or order of knights, hailed.
-A red cross on white originally indicated France, green on white indicated Flanders, yellow on white indicated Italy, and white on red indicated they were from England.
+A red cross on white originally indicated France, green on white indicated Flanders, blue on white indicate Galicia, yellow on white indicated Italy, and white on red indicated they were from England.
 Ironically St George's red cross (signifying the knight was from France) was chosen by England's King Richard in the 3rd Crusade and became England's flag (and the flag of Northern Ireland) prior to the union of the crowns.
 But King Richard actually ruled England from what is now France.
 He didn't even speak English!
-And he chose to wear the French red cross when he entered the Crusades.
+He left the rule of England to his unpopular brother John (of Robin Hood fame).
+And Richard chose to wear the French red cross when he entered the Crusades.
 I have understood why some have jumped to the conclusion that Clan Donald's cross, crosslet fitchee, gules came from St. George's cross.
 Many Irish associate the flag of Northern Ireland with 17th century British plantations.
 Thousands of Scottish McDonalds came to Northern Ireland during the 17th century, but the cross, crosslet fitchee gules predates the British plantation of Northern Ireland by at least 300 years.
 The cross displayed in crests of Clan Donald is unlike St. Georges' cross.
 While searching for a Crusader's cross closer to the cross, crosslet fitchee, gules I found an article about one of the orders of the Crusades, that provided protection to Christian pilgrims journeying to the Holy Land.
-They chose the cross of St. Julian, patron Saint of pilgrims, as their emblem.
+They chose the cross of St. Julian, patron Saint of pilgrims & warriors, as their emblem.

 The Legend of St. Julian fits into known Clan Donald history like a long missing puzzle piece and gives us a plausible explanation for how a French Crusader Saint's cross found its way to Finlaggen.
 The cross, crosslet fitchee, gules has become one of the most recognizable symbols of our clan for over 700 years, yet no logical explanation of why this particular cross has symbolized Clan Donald through the centuries has been offered until now.